bbauska/meta-react-basics/README.md

 1. Install [Node.js](https://nodejs.org/en/)

-2. In the CodeSandbox tab you opened earlier, press the top-left corner button to open the menu, and then choose File \> Export to ZIP in that menu to download an archive of the files locally
+2. In the CodeSandbox tab you opened earlier, press the top-left corner button to open the menu, and then choose File &gt; Export to ZIP in that menu to download an archive of the files locally

 3. Unzip the archive, then open a terminal and cd to the directory you